RandomEngy/PipeMethodCalls/README.md

 ### Serialization
 PipeMethodCalls supports customizable serialization logic through `IPipeSerializer`.
 You've got two options:

-* Use the pre-built serializer `new NetJsonPipeSerializer()` from the PipeMethodCalls.NetJson package.
-That uses the System.Text.Json serializer.
+* Use a pre-built serializer
+  * `new NetJsonPipeSerializer()` from the PipeMethodCalls.NetJson package.
+That uses the System.Text.Json serializer that's built into .NET.
+  * `new MessagePackPipeSerializer()` from the PipeMethodCalls.MessagePack package.
+That uses the [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp) serializer, which has excellent performance.
 * Plug in your own implementation of `IPipeSerializer`.
 Refer to [the NetJsonPipeSerializer code](https://github.com/RandomEngy/PipeMethodCalls/blob/master/PipeMethodCalls.NetJson/NetJsonPipeSerializer.cs) for an example of how to do this.
-This method also supports binary serializers like MessagePack.

 Open an issue or pull request if you'd like to see more built-in serializers.